DUP under mounting pressure to drop Assembly veto to let organ donor law pass

 The planned law, named after six-year-old Belfast boy Daithi MacGabhann, who is waiting a heart transplant, has become a touchstone issue in the political debate around the powersharing impasse at Stormont.

+It is understood that Sinn Fein vice president Michelle O’Neill, who tabled the petition, has invited the MacGabhann family to Stormont for the recalled session.

-However, DUP leader Sir Jeffrey Donaldson reiterated on Friday that his party would not return to Stormont unless issues of concern around the Northern Ireland Protocol are resolved and accused the UK Government of using the issue as “blackmail”.
+However, DUP leader Sir Jeffrey Donaldson reiterated on Friday that his party would not return to devolved government unless issues of concern around the Northern Ireland Protocol are resolved and accused the UK Government of using the issue as “blackmail”.

-In addition, Stormont Speaker Alex Maskey has written to all MLAs to inform them that the regulations to allow the Assembly the implement the legislation at a single sitting have not currently been laid.
+A spokesperson for the Department of Health at Stormont said draft regulations around the delayed legislation are currently being finalised and will be available to MLAs at the beginning of next week.

 The opt-out donation system was passed by MLAs last year but the secondary legislation required to implement it cannot be approved in the Assembly due to the current political stalemate.